KotaUeshima/summer2023/journal.md

 ## Things to work on

-- figure out where to put dispatch for google login
-- UI bug for forgot password on smaller screens
+- Stuck on how the project should be
+- Goal for now: Help Japan improve English
+- Think of providing a service, not just a platform for users

 ### Friday May 5th